seanchrisjones/digital-work-sample/README.md

 Generate a report that shows the number of products for each price type, and the range of prices represented by that price type.

-You can know that a product is regularly priced if its regular price field is equal to its clearance price field.
-If a product is on clearance, then the clearance price will be less than the regular price.
+You can know that a product is normally priced if its normal price field is equal to its clearance price field.
+If a product is on clearance, then the clearance price will be less than the normal price.

 We can't allow products with less than 3 in stock to be sold to customers, so exclude those from your report data.
-Any products denoted as "Price In Cart" can also be counted as regular price or clearance products when applicable.
+Any products denoted as "Price In Cart" can also be counted as normal price or clearance products when applicable.

 Sort the output in descending order by how many products that met the inclusion criteria above are in each price type.